Calculatorbudy Official Logo

 Our Calculator's "Increase/Decrease By" Mode

 Our tool simplifies this further.
-If you want to know what a number becomes after it increases by a certain percent, you use this formula:
+If you want to know what a number becomes after it increases by a certain percent, you multiply the original by (1 + Percent/100).

 Real-World Application: Salary Raise